Norwegian Long Haul: Flight delays

 From the airline's start-up in May 2013, 73 of 97 New York and Bangkok arrivals to Oslo were delayed through September 2013 and two of the aircraft were later grounded due to technical issues.
 Norwegian Long Haul was extensively criticized in the media for its delays and lack of care for their stranded passengers.
 The airline's replies to the criticism varied from deep apologies to neglect and blaming of the aircraft manufacturer and maintenance sub-contractors.
 Several different sources claimed Norwegian used too tight fleet schedules with its small and new fleet of Boeing Dreamliners, having used only three aircraft for three different continents, but the airline disagreed.
 One of the airline's own technical employees and head of Aircraft Engineers International, Norway, was later threatened by the airline with job termination for publicly answering to the cause of the numerous delays with the airline's Dreamliners as a calculated risk by Norwegian Long Haul.

 Norwegian Long Haul wet-leased two Airbus A340-300s from Hi Fly in 2013, but still reached its peak of delays at the end of the year, with a 24-hour delay on its New York – Oslo route.
-Early January 2014, Norwegian denied using their new Dreamliners beyond their operational capabilities and noted that they had set punctuality as their goal for 2014.
-However, by May 2014 Norwegian Long Haul passengers had experienced several flight delays lasting between 13 and 30 hours.
+In early January 2014, Norwegian denied using their new Dreamliners beyond their operational capabilities and noted that they had set punctuality as their goal for 2014.
+However, by May 2014, Norwegian Long Haul passengers had experienced several flight delays lasting between 13 and 30 hours.